Last Updated on 2025-07-24 by Jorge Bastos

-When we think about Madeira, food may not be the first thing that comes to mind, but the truth is that Madeira has a lot to offer regarding food – with a sub-tropical climate, exotic and delicious fruit, and fresh fish.
-Madeira’s food has characteristics of typical Portuguese cuisine but with a tropical touch.
+When we think of Madeira, food may not be the first thing that comes to mind, but the truth is that Madeira has a lot to offer in terms of food, with its sub-tropical climate, exotic and delicious fruits, and fresh fish.
+Madeira’s cuisine has characteristics of typical Portuguese cuisine, but with a tropical twist.

-Furthermore, this is one of the most visited islands in Europe, with thousands of tourists from all over the world visiting all year round.
+Furthermore, this is one of the most popular islands in Europe, attracting thousands of tourists from around the world throughout the year.
 Thus, being a touristy island, it offers diverse and quality restaurants.

-In this list, we have gathered restaurants that we like and recommend trying in Madeira.
-We asked Madeirans and friends who live in Madeira to recommend to us where to eat in Madeira.
-A good part of these we have already had the opportunity to visit in person, while the others we asked of friends to share their main characteristics and why they enjoy them.
+In this list, we have compiled a selection of restaurants that we recommend trying in Madeira.
+We asked Madeirans and friends who live in Madeira to suggest to us where to eat in Madeira.
+A good part of these we have already had the opportunity to visit in person, while the others we asked friends to share their main characteristics and why they enjoy them.

-In this article on the best restaurants in Madeira, we have included restaurants of all budgets, from the cheapest to the most luxurious, from the most traditional to the most modern, fish and seafood restaurants, snacks, and meat restaurants.
+In this article on the best restaurants in Madeira, we have included restaurants of all budgets, ranging from the most affordable to the most luxurious, from traditional to modern establishments, as well as fish and seafood restaurants, snacks, and meat restaurants.
 We chose restaurants that are spread all over the island, from North to South, East to West.

 We didn’t have any financial incentive or sponsorship; these are restaurants that we like and/or that were recommended by some of our friends who live in Madeira.